 As stated on the FDA Ombudsman’s website, “FDA is committed to the principle that regulated industry has a right to disagree with an agency decision, action, or operation, and that full and open discussion of issues in controversy produces a better decision in the end.
 Moreover, regulated industry is entitled to receive high quality administrative practices and procedures from all parts of FDA.”

 If you are not satisfied with the outcome of that discussion, you may then take the matter to the CDER Ombudsman to discuss your options, one of which is for the Ombuds to informally investigate and facilitate resolution, either through shuttle diplomacy or mediation.
 You are encouraged to contact the Ombuds, but, alternatively, you may raise the matter up the management chain by either contacting the director of the Office to which the Division/Office reports or invoking the formal dispute resolution process.
 Guidance on how to pursue the formal dispute resolution pathway can be found in the draft Guidance for Industry – Formal Dispute Resolution: Appeals Above the Division Level (PDF - 241KB).

-The request for formal dispute resolution should be submitted to the appropriate review division as an amendment to the application (e.g., IND, NDA, ANDA, BLA), with a copy to the CDER Formal Dispute Resolution Project Manager (FDRPM), Amy Bertha.
+The request for formal dispute resolution should be submitted to the appropriate review division as an amendment to the application (e.g., IND, NDA, ANDA, BLA), with a copy to the CDER Formal Dispute Resolution Project Manager (FDRPM), Khushboo Sharma.
 We encourage sponsors to contact the FDRPM before submitting a request for formal dispute resolution.

 Contact Information for the FDRPM: